-We are a specialist UK secured mortage and loan provider, established in 1974 and have successfully operated throughout our 44-year history.
+We are a specialist UK secured mortgage and loan provider, established in 1974 and have successfully operated throughout our 44-year history.
 We focus on low loan-to-value ("LTV") lending and offer retail and commercial-purpose mortgage loans.
-Our loans include secured first and second-lien loans, of which 65.9% are secured by residential properties, with the balance secured by commercial and semi-commercial properties, all within the United Kingdom.
+Our loans include secured first and second-lien loans, of which 65.6% are secured by residential properties, with the balance secured by commercial and semi-commercial properties, all within the United Kingdom.
 We specialise in offering individually underwritten loans to underserved market segments, thereby minimising competition from retail ("high street") banks and other lenders.
-We offer our loans through one consistent brand 'Together' and distribute them through brokers across the United Kingdom (which we refer to as the "broker network"), mortgage networks, clubs, professional firms, auction houses and through our direct sales team.
-We originate and service all of our mortgage loans directly.
+We offer our loans through one consistent brand 'Together' and distribute them through brokers across the United Kingdom, our direct sales team, auction houses, professional firms, mortgage networks and clubs.
+We underwrite, originate and service all of our mortgage loans ourselves.

-As of December 31, 2018, 31.5% of our loan portfolio was classified as retail purpose, 63.0% as commercial purpose (which included 20.9% of buy to let) and 5.5% of the loan portfolio was classified as development funding, calculated by value.
+As of March 31, 2019, 31.7% of our loan portfolio was classified as retail purpose, 62.3% as commercial purpose (which included 21.3% of buy to let) and 6.0% of the loan portfolio was classified as development funding, calculated by value.
 We classify mortgages as retail purpose lending when the mortgage is regulated by the Financial Conduct Authority ("FCA") as well as certain loans written prior to the introduction of the relevant regulation which we consider would have been subject to regulation if underwritten as of the date of this report.
-Retail-purpose loans include loans for purchasing a new home (including 'chain breaks,' which are loans used by customers to purchase a new home ahead of completing the sale of their existing home), making home improvements, debt consolidation, large personal purchases and since March 2016 also includes "consumer buy-to-let" loans ("CBTL") written post this date.
+Retail-purpose loans include loans for purchasing a new home (including 'chain breaks,' which are loans used by customers to purchase a new home ahead of completing the sale of their existing making home improvements, home), consolidation, large personal purchases and since March 2016 also includes "consumer buy-to-let" loans ("CBTL") written post this date.
 Our retail purpose loans also include regulated bridging loans.
 We classify mortgages as "commercial purpose" where a loan is not defined as retail purpose or a development loan.
 Commercial-purpose loans include loans on which the proceeds of the loan or the property securing the loan is used for business purposes.
 Our classification of a mortgage as either retail or commercial-purpose is unrelated to the collateral securing it.